-Setting your pickup height too low would cause your pickup to not be optimized for your guitar.
+Setting your pickup height too low would cause your pickup not to be optimized for your guitar.
 Your magnetic field “floats” above the pickup, and if your strings are out of the field, you won’t get a rich, full tone.
 That said, backing off on your pickup’s height will cause your bass to thin and your pickup to sound a bit “sweeter” – you might like it!
 Experiment!

 3.)
 Wrong Orientation:

 The correct pickup height orientation is lower on the bass side and closer on the treble side.
 Your Bass strings have more mass and will disturb the magnetic field more than treble strings.
-Reversing your pickup height orientation will provide you with “warbling” bass strings and thin treble strings – not cool.
+Reversing your pickup height orientation will provide you with “warbling” bass strings and thin treble strings – not good.